27 of The Most Beautiful Greek Islands

 Arrive in Paros from Athens either by flight or by ferry; it is known as the “port city” for ferries since it’s so well connected to the other Greek islands.

 The most difficult decision you’ll have to make is where to stay in Paros because there are so many phenomenal towns to choose from.
 If you are looking for the most picturesque spot on the island, then Naousa is a must.
 From the moment you step onto the harbour, you’ll be mesmerized by the fishing boats juxtaposed with the bright colours of the Aegean Sea.
-Personally, I recommend a stay in Parikia, the port town of Paros, because of its proximity to the ferry and the bus station.
+I recommend a stay in Parikia, the port town of Paros, because of its proximity to the ferry and the bus station.

 So, what are the best things to do on Paros?
 You’ll need to visit Leftkes, the beautiful town high up in the foothills of the island.
 Rent a quad, wake up at sunrise, and drive to one of the many beaches – Kolymbithres is a favourite – so that you can have it all to yourself.
 Visit one of the oldest churches in Greece, Panagia Ekatontapiliani or the Church of One Hundred Doors and take a day trip to visit Paros’s sister island, Antiparos.